 When renting from Hertz you can choose to earn frequent flyer miles or Hertz Gold Plus Rewards points.
 Hertz Gold Plus Rewards points can be used to book free rentals (but you still have to pay taxes and fees) starting at 550 per day for weekend rentals.

-Unfortunately for those of us who are infrequent Hertz renters, Hertz points expire after 24 months of inactivity.
+Unfortunately for those of us who are infrequent Hertz renters, Hertz points expire after 18 months of inactivity (previously 24 months).
 And, unlike many other programs, the only account activity that counts to reset the clock is rental activity.
 That is, you must either earn points from a rental or spend points for a rental in order to extend your points’ expiry date.
 Points earned through partners or through miscellaneous Hertz bonuses do not extend your points’ expiry date.

 How to find your Hertz point expiration date

 Hertz does not make it easy to figure out when your points expire.
 The only way I know of to figure it out on your own is to log into your account and look at “Rewards Account Activity” under “My Account”.
 There, you can look back in time to find the most recent points transaction that was due to a rental.
 Then count forward 18 months to determine your point expiration date.
 When activity involves using points to book a rental, I believe that the rental date is the important date, not the booking date.